hlascelles/samudra/_posts/explore/2020-08-19-why-is-this-urgent.md

 ### Environmental impact

 Environmental impact of mismanaged waste can be broadly divided into four categories - the effects it has on the air we breath, the oceans, soils and all life around us.
-[In countries with low and lower middle income level more than 50% of waste is openly burnt][1].
+[In countries with low and lower middle income levels more than 50% of waste is openly burnt][1].
 [Emissions from open burning of waste][3] mainly emit particulate matter (PM), carbon monoxide (CO), sulfur dioxide (SO2), nitrogen oxides (NO<sub>x</sub>), polycyclic aromatic hydrocarbons (PAHs), and polychlorinated biphenyls (PCBs) including dioxins and furans.
 The resulting PM<sub>10</sub> (particulate matter with a diameter of &le;10 micrometers, about 15% of the diameter of a human hair) is small enough to penetrate the respiratory system and [can lead to respiratory and cardiovascular diseases and lung cancer][2].
 PM<sub>0.1</sub> (ultrafine particulate matter with a diameter of &le;0.1 micrometers) and PCBs can travel beyond the respiratory system to the central nervous system and, ultimately, reach the brain that [may cause neurological diseases][3].